 Flexibility to work on pay runs

-When you can empower your payroll teams to work on pay runs asynchronously prior to payroll closing, they can continuously work through pay cycle tasks on their own rosters without creating backlogs or bottlenecks.
+When you can empower your payroll teams to work on pay runs asynchronously prior to payroll closing, they can continuously work through pay cycle tasks on their own schedules without creating backlogs or bottlenecks.

 Make payroll entries for future pay periods